Algebraic Kasparov K-theory. II: Homotopy theory of algebras

 Finally, let us introduce the model category $U_\bullet\Re_{I,J}$.
 It is, by definition, the Bousfield localization of $U_\bullet\Re$ with respect to $I\cup J$.
 The weak equivalences (trivial cofibrations) of $U_\bullet\Re_{I,J}$ will be referred to as (projective) $(I,J)$-weak equivalences ((projective) $(I,J)$-trivial cofibrations).
 By~\cite[4.5]{Gar} a functor $\cc X\in U_\bullet\Re$ is $(I,J)$-local if and only if it is objectwise fibrant, homotopy invariant and excisive.

-\begin{rem}{\rm The model category $U_\bullet\Re_{I,J}$ can also be regarded as a kind of unstable motivic model category associated with $\Re$.
+\begin{rem} {\rm The model category $U_\bullet\Re_{I,J}$ can also be regarded as a kind of unstable motivic model category associated with $\Re$.
 Indeed, the construction of $U_\bullet\Re_{I,J}$ is similar to Morel--Voevodsky's unstable motivic theory for smooth schemes $Sm/F$ over a field $F$~\cite{MV}.
-If we replace the family $I$ by
+If we replace $I$ by

-and the family of distinguished squares by the family of elementary Nisnevich squares and get the corresponding family $J'$ associated to it, then one of the equivalent models for Morel--Voevodsky's unstable motivic theory is obtained by Bousfield localization of simplicial presheaves with respect to $I'\cup J'$.
+and the family of distinguished squares by the family of elementary Nisnevich squares and get the corresponding family $J'$ associated to it, then one of the equivalent models for Morel--Voevodsky's unstable motivic theory is obtained by Bousfield localization of simplicial pre\-sheaves with respect to $I'\cup J'$.

-For this reason, $U_\bullet\Re_{I,J}$ can also be called the category of (pointed) motivic spaces, where each algebra $A$ is identified with the pointed motivic space $rA$.
-One can also refer to $(I,J)$-weak equivalences as motivic weak equivalences.
+For this reason, $U_\bullet\Re_{I,J}$ can also be called the category of (pointed) {\it motivic\/} spaces, where each algebra $A$ is identified with the pointed motivic space $rA$.
+One can also refer to $(I,J)$-weak equivalences as {\it motivic weak equivalences}.

 }\end{rem}